lawrancej/Compilers/README.md

 	On Bitbucket, go to your private repository, click the gear icon, and select **Access management**.
 Enter `lawrancej` under Users and select **Admin**.
 Click Add.

 	On Github, go to your private repository, click **Settings**, click **Collaborators**.
 Enter `lawrancej`.
 Click Add.

+# Work submission

+1. Check the status of your repository.

+		git status

+	**Untracked files** are not in version control.
+	**Changes not staged for commit** are revisions that are not yet recorded into a commit.
+	**Changes to be committed** are staged, but not yet recorded into a commit.

+2. Review your changes.

+		git diff

+	Use this information to decide how to proceed.

+3. Add files to git as necessary.

+		git add new.file.here another.file.here

+4. Record your changes into a commit.

+		git commit -m "Completed lab 1."

+5. When you are ready to submit work, push it to your private repository.

+		git push me master

+# Get new course material

+I will post new material frequently.
+Pull (fetch and merge) to receive updates.

+	git pull origin master

+Occasionally, this command won't work because we made conflicting changes.
+To fix a merge conflict, look for conflict markers and revise as necessary.
+This command makes it easier:

+	git mergetool

+If you want to keep only my changes, checkout their version.

+	git checkout --theirs some.file.goes.here

+If you want to keep only your changes, checkout our version.

+	git checkout --ours some.file.goes.here

+If you are thoroughly confused, examine the complete history to see what's going on.

+	gitk --all &

+**Note:** Even though you have removed conflict markers, you must still add files to git and commit as usual to resolve the merge conflict.